Gaussian Probabilities and Expectation Propagation: Introduction

-Here we develop an analytic approximation to $F(\regionA)$ using Expectation Propagation (EP) \cite[]{minkaUAI01, minka01phd, minkaMSFTTR2005, opperTAP2000, opperGPMF2000} as an approximate integration method.
-In its most general form, this algorithm is applicable to polyhedral integration regions, which include the most commonly required hyperrectangular case (which, in turn, generalises the cdf).
-For hyperrectangular $\regionA$, the approximations are of high quality.
-For polyhedral $\regionA$, they are sometimes considerably worse.
+In Section \ref{sec:ep}, we will develop an analytic approximation to $F(\regionA)$ by using \emph{Expectation Propagation (EP)} \cite[]{minka01phd, minkaUAI01,minkaMSFTTR2005, opperTAP2000} as an approximate integration method.
+We first give a brief introduction to EP (Section \ref{sec:expect-prop}), then develop the necessary methods for integration over \emph{hyperrectangular} regions $\regionA$ in Section \ref{sec:rect-integr-regi}, which is the case most frequently computed (and which includes the cdf).
+In Section \ref{sec:polyh-integr-regi}, we then describe how to generalise these derivations to \emph{polyhedral} $\regionA$.
+However, while these polyhedral extensions are conceptually elegant, it turns out that they do not always lead to an accurate algorithm.
+In Section \ref{sec:results}, we compare EP's analytic approximations to numerical results.
+For rectangular $\regionA$, the approximations are of generally high quality.
+For polyhedral $\regionA$, they are often considerably worse.
 This shortcoming of EP will come as a surprise to many readers, because the differences to the rectangular case are inconspiciously straightforward.
-We study this interesting result, which has implications for some important applications where EP is often used.
-In particular, the geometric interpretation of the Gaussian probability problem provides an insightful testbed for analysing properties of EP, which has importance for approximate inference well beyond Gaussian probabilities.
+Indeed, we will demonstrate that hyperrectangles are in fact not a fundamental distinction, and we will use intuition gained from the polyhedral case to build pathological cases for hyperrectangular cases also.
+We study this interesting result in Section \ref{sec:discussion} and give some insight into this problem.
+Our overall empirical result is that EP provides reliable analytic approximations for rectangular Gaussian integrals, but should be used only with caution on more general regions.
+This has implications for some important applications, such as Bayesian generalised regression, where EP is often used.